 - Two letters of recommendation

-- Praxis Core Examinations (reading, writing, and mathematics exams) or proof of a valid, Teacher Resident Educator or Professional Teaching License.
+- Proof of a valid (unexpired), Ohio Resident Educator or Professional Teaching License.

 - Applicants must have a minimum 3.0 GPA although may be considered for conditional admission with GPAs below 3.